Frozenreflex/DDLinuxWheeler/README.md

 # DDLinuxWheeler
-C# program to macro Wheel O' Fortuna in Dungeon Defenders on Linux
+C# program to macro Wheel O' Fortuna in Dungeon Defenders on Linux.

+Requires xdotool